 \subsubsection{Density of potential vertices}

-In this part we will estimate the proprotion of {\it potential} sites from where the virus can be sent with positive probability to a vertex at distance quite small (of order $(\log \log n)^2$) and with large degree (larger than $ \varkappa^* \log n$).
+In this part we will estimate the proportion of {\it potential} sites from where the virus can be sent with positive probability to a vertex at distance quite small (of order $(\log \log n)^2$) and with large degree (larger than $ \varkappa^* \log n$).

 This proportion approximates the probability that there is an infection path from the uniformly chosen vertex $u$ to a vertex with degree larger than $ \varkappa ^* \log n$.
-To bound from below this probability, based on the idea of Section 3.2, in particular Lemma \ref{ehd}, we find a sequence of vertices starting from a neighbor of $u$ and finishing at a large degree vertex, satisfying the hypothesis of Lemma \ref{lst} for spreading the virus from $u$ to the ending vertex, see Lemma \ref{ldeh}.
+To bound from below this probability, we use the same ideas as in Lemma \ref{ehd}.
+Indeed, we will find a sequence of vertices starting from a neighbor of $u$ and ending at a large degree vertex, satisfying the hypothesis of Lemma \ref{lst} for spreading the virus from $u$ to the ending vertex (see Lemma \ref{ldeh}).

 Here are just some comments on the order of magnitude above.
 First, if a vertex with degree larger than $\varkappa^* \log n$ is infected, then w.h.p. it will infect a site in $V^*_n$ , and then we can conclude with Proposition $\ref{pb}$.
 Secondly, $(\log \log n)^2$ is the distance from a potential vertex to a large degree vertex and is much smaller than the typical distance between two different potential vertices.
 Hence the propagation of the virus from these potential vertices to their closest large degree vertex are approximately independent events.